Contract Compliance Agent

 Challengeable by: Auditor

-Identify third-party intermediary risk (TPI) under FCPA + UKBA Is the counterparty a third-party intermediary (agent, distributor, consultant, joint venture partner) requiring enhanced due diligence under FCPA + UKBA?
+Identify third-party intermediary risk (TPI) under the FCPA and UKBA Is the counterparty a third-party intermediary - agent, distributor, consultant or joint-venture partner - requiring enhanced due diligence under the FCPA and UKBA?
 Human Auditor

-Third-party intermediary classification under FCPA Resource Guide Second Edition 2020 plus UK MoJ adequate procedures guidance (Principle 4): intermediaries acting on behalf of company in interactions with foreign officials present elevated FCPA + UKBA Section 6 + Section 7 risk where 90%+ of FCPA enforcement actions involve third-party intermediaries per DOJ + SEC FCPA Year-In-Review reporting.
-Risk factors: government touchpoint frequency, payment structure (success fees, lump sums, offshore accounts), geographic risk (Transparency International CPI rating), referral source, business justification, training and certification, audit rights.
-Enhanced due diligence with documented rationale required
+Third-party intermediary classification under the FCPA Resource Guide Second Edition 2020 and UK MoJ adequate-procedures guidance (Principle 4): intermediaries acting for the company in interactions with foreign officials carry elevated risk under the FCPA and UKBA Sections 6 and 7, and more than 90% of FCPA enforcement actions involve third-party intermediaries per the DOJ and SEC FCPA Year-In-Review reporting.
+The risk factors are government-touchpoint frequency, payment structure (success fees, lump sums, or offshore accounts), geographic risk on the Transparency International CPI rating, referral source, business justification, training and certification, and audit rights.
+Enhanced due diligence with a documented rationale is required.

 Decision Record